BoundaryML/baml-examples/README.md

 This repository contains BAML example code used in the Documentation [Tutorials](https://boundaryml.com/v3/guides/hello_world/level0).
 Check them out first to get started!

+Clone the repo to see syntax highlights using the BAML VSCode extension!

 To set this up

 1. Clone the repo